Build an Awesome NASA Photo of the Day App with Node

 APOD Nasa Gov Payload

-The payload is basic as well.
-In my app, I chose to include only the explanation in the UI.
+I chose to include only the explanation in the UI.
 But, I’m certainly using the hdurl.
 Granted I could’ve used the url instead.
-Perhaps this would increase speed/ performance.
-IDK.
+Perhaps this would increase speed and performance.
 I didn’t test the difference, and loading time is always quick.
 The image tag uses a dynamic url.
 I’m also using the media_type in the code.

 The header incorporates the title value.
 I could utilize the date, but it’s already displayed from the date picker component.
 I was happy to see the payload is very straightforward.
 Making it easy to disperse data wherever I need it.
 No need for double loops or dealing with nested arrays.
 This is as basic a payload as we can hope for.